Noise-induced hearing loss

 Noise-induced hearing loss is typically greatest in the range of 1-4 kHz, which is the range of fricatives such as /f/, /v/, /θ/, /ð/, /ʃ/, /ʒ/, and /h/.* The higher harmonics of sounds made by the human voice and the lower range of sibilant fricatives such as /s/ are also lost, while low sounds and the very highest pitched /s/ sounds are relatively normal.
 If you had noise-induced hearing loss, voices would sound muffled and it would sound as if your ears were stuffed with cotton, yet at the same time, the highest-pitched sounds near the upper limit of your hearing would sound normal or even enhanced.
 Although tinnitus, or ringing or rushing sounds in the ears, often accompanies hearing damage, hearing damage is not necessarily accompanied by either tinnitus or ear pain.
 The painless nature of hearing loss is what makes this affliction so insidious.

 After the hearing is permanently reduced, the sensitivity of the remaining cells does not change.
 Thus, amplifying sound to compensate for hearing loss can accelerate the loss of the remaining cells.
-Some have hypothesized that the composer Beethoven's mysterious deafness (which may have been caused by cochlear otosclerosis) may have been exacerbated by the loudness of his music.
 There is unfortunately no simple relationship between the temporary threshold shift, permanent threshold shift, and cochlear damage.

 Permissible Exposure Time